 If an AE (e.g. IN-AE) was the Originator of the delete request, the IN-CSE shall return the oneM2M response primitive to the AE.

 7.11 Change the chargeable party at session set-up or during the session procedure

-Not supported in this release of the document.
+Not supported in the present document.

 7.12 Network Parameter Configuration